• Menu

 The journey begins either from Estes Park (east) or Grand Lake (west), and will run through US-34 climbing up and over several passes: Iceberg, Fall River, and Milner (listed east to west), until it reaches the other end.
 It crosses the Continental Divide at Milner Pass at 10,759 feet.

 The highest point on Trail Ridge Road is 12,183 ft.
-Though its highest mountain pass is Iceberg Pass, summiting at 11,827 ft.
+Its highest mountain pass is Iceberg Pass, summiting at 11,827 ft.

 Activities on Trail Ridge Road